-This workout will firm, shape and strengthen your arms until they are thoroughly bare-able.
-Bear in mind that to develop muscle, you have to overload it with a weight heavier than it is accustomed to.
+This workout will firm, shape and strengthen your arms, just bear in mind that to develop muscle, you have to overload it with a weight heavier than it is accustomed to.

 In week two of your arm toning exercises, increase the weight so that you can only just do 12 repetitions, again performing two sets of each exercise.
 As you progress, increase to three sets and use a weight that you can only do eight to ten repetitions with.
 As soon as you feel comfortable with the weight, repetitions and sets you are performing, it’s time to up the ante.
 Do not settle into a comfort zone.
 However, always remember to rest for a minute between sets.
 Finally, perform the exercises in the order shown so that you get the maximum effort from each muscle group.

 Find a sturdy support between waist and knee height (the lower, the harder).
-Form a straight line from head to toe, with arms straight and shoulder-width apart or a little wider, abdominals contracted and head in line with spine.
+Get into the push-up position - form a straight line from head to toe, with arms straight and shoulder-width apart or a little wider, abdominals contracted and head in line with spine.
 Lower the body towards the support by bending the arms.
 When your arms reach a right angle, pause and straighten to repeat.